p4ali/Notes/js/angular.md

 each $scope is an instance of the *Scope* class.
 THe *Scope* class has methos that control the scope's lifecycle, provide event-propagation facility, and support the template rendering process.

+AngularJS will create a new instanceof the *Scope* class whenever it encounters a scope-creating directive in the DOM tree.
+A newly-created scope will point to its parent scope using the **$parent** property.

+Scope form a parent-child, tree-like relationship rooted at teh **$rootScope** instance.
+As scopes' creationg is driven by the DOM tree, it is not surprising that scopes' tree will mimic the DOM structure.

 Imperative and Declarative Approach
 ------------------------------------
 * The imperative style of programming focuses on describing individual steps leading to a desired outcome.